Ad Blocker Detected

 How to stop COVID-19 spread?

 Since SARS-CoV-2 affects the respiratory system, it can easily be spread an infected person.
 When an infected person sneezes or coughs, the droplets can land on the faces or the hands of the surrounding people and infects them.
-Medical reports say coronavirus can survive in the surfaces or objects in the environment for up to 9 days and touching those surfaces can lead to the infection with the COVID-19.
+Medical reports say coronavirus can survive in the surfaces or objects in the environment for up to 9 days and touching those surfaces can lead to the infection with the SARS-CoV-2.

 Prevention of COVID-19